milonmaze/privacy-terms-observatory/help.instagram.com/519522125107875.md

 Privacy Policy
-We updated our Privacy Policy on December 27, 2023.
-View our previous policy.
 What is the Privacy Policy and what does it cover?
 Effective December 27, 2023 | View printable version | See previous versions
 Read the United States Regional Privacy Notice for more details about how we handle Personal Information and how to exercise your rights.